ngbinh/scalaTypes/Pets.md

   def renamed(a: A, newName: String): A
 }

-case class Fish(name: String, age: Int)
+// pimp Pet to Fish implicits... case class Fish(name: String, age: Int)

-case class Kitty(name: String, color: String)
+// pimp Pet to Kitty implicits... case class Kitty(name: String, color: String)
 ```

+But now how do we store instances of `Fish` and `Kitty` in one collections? `Seq[Fish]` will not work as `Fish` and `Kitty` are not a subtype of `Pet`

+Answer: shapeless HMap/HList